MiniverCheevy/voodoo-reports/README.md

 A series of ~~tubes~~ adapters over a reporting abstraction to programatically generate reports.
 Uses [MigraDoc](http://www.pdfsharp.net) for PDF generation.

-# Roadmap
--Add an adapter for OpenXml to generate excel files -Add an adapter for html

   - Tablular Reports